Quantification

 Signal integration window placement

-White lines – Best to avoid inclusion for quantitative evaluation as their intensity can vary with chemical state, and are not well modeled in cross-section calculations
+White lines – Best to avoid inclusion for quantitative evaluation as their intensity can vary with chemical state and are not well modeled in cross-section calculations

 Signal integration window placement for white lines

-Signal extraction with GMS 3 software
+Signal extraction with DigitalMicrograph 3 software

 1. Elemental AnalysisIdentify the edge features within the spectrum.